12 Best Floor Lamps for Your Home of 2021

-This white acrylic bowl shade is designed to cast light upward and offers ambient lighting.
+This white bowl shade is designed to cast light upward and offers ambient lighting.

-You can get a torchiere for $8 from many online retailers, but be aware that cheaper models are flimsy, made with plastic bases that tend to tip over.
+You can get a torchiere for even cheaper from many online retailers, but be aware that cheaper models are flimsy, made with plastic bases that tend to tip over.

 This lamp is best for those who don’t want to make a major commitment with lighting and just need an affordable one right now.